jod35/fastapi-beyond-crud-docs/docs/chapter5.md

 1. We are importing the `BaseSettings` class from `pydantic_settings`.
 2. Creating a subclass called `Settings`, inheriting from `BaseSettings`.
 3. Defining an attribute named `DATABASE_URL` with a type annotation of `str`.
-4. Setting a default value of `"sqlite:///db.sqlite3"` for `DATABASE_URL`.
-5. To modify our configuration to read from the `.env` file, we modified the `model_config` attribute of the `Settings` class which is one to help us with modifying the configuration of any pydantic model class.
+4. To modify our configuration to read from the `.env` file, we modified the `model_config` attribute of the `Settings` class which is one to help us with modifying the configuration of any pydantic model class.
 This is set to an instance of the `SettingsConfigDict` class which enables us to read the configuration from the `.env` file.
 This is by simply setting the `env_file` argument to the name of the `.env` file.
+We have also added the `extra` argument and given it a value of `ignore` as we may want to ignore any extra attributes provided within our `Settings` class.

 This configuration allows us to read the `DATABASE_URL` from the environment variables.
-If it's not provided, it falls back to the default value, `"sqlite:///db.sqlite3"`.

 Let's observe how this configuration operates.
 We'll initiate a Python interpreter shell for testing:

 ```bash